brandmaker/devportal-website/src/content/guides/mbi.md

 The Review Manager will be integrated into the MBI in one of the next releases of BrandMaker.

-### Resource Manager

-Resource Management will be integrated into MBI in one of the next releases of BrandMaker.

 ## Security Advice

 ### SSL Encryption